mvysny/vaadin-on-kotlin/docs/creating_ui.md

 }
 ```

+> *Info*: you can use the following [Vaadin Icons](https://pro.vaadin.com/icons) page to search for available Vaadin icons, or you can simply use IDE's
+autocompletion feature for available `VaadinIcons` enum constants.

 You can use the same approach for building the application frame.
 We're going to have the main menu to the right,
 and expand the left area so that the views can be nested inside of it: